Becky1703/NoteAppBackend/README.md

 Welcome to NoteApp API!
 This backend API is designed to support note taking apllications like the Kosile note-taking application that I built with React and is available on my GitHub at https://github.com/Becky1703/NoteAppFrontend.git.
 The API provides CRUD operations for efficient note management within the MERN stack.

 ## Table of Contents
+> Installation
-> Prerequisites
+  - Prerequisites
-> Installation Guide
+  - Installation Guide
 > Usage
    - Start server
    - Access Api
 > Troubleshooting
+   - Troubleshooting
 > Contributing
    - Getting started
    - Contributing Guidelines
    - Pull Request Template
 > Related projects
+   - Related projects
 > Authors
+   - Authors
 > About me
+   - About me
 > License

 ## Prerequisites